NicoleHinojosa/Assesssment-4/README.md

 RSCU_combined: A combined table of RSCU values for both organisms.

+Formatted Table Output: A table generated using kable, showing the first few rows of the combined RSCU data with the caption "Codon Usage Bias from each organism."

 Bar Plots: Visual representations of codon usage bias for both *Escherichia coli* and *Streptacidiphilus jiangxiensis*, labeled appropriately.

 ### Overlay the two barplots to compare the RSCU between the two organisms.